• ABOUT

 6 - 8 drops *rose essential oil OR 15 - 20 drops of **rose diluted in oil

 Using your funnel, fill glass bottle halfway with prickly pear seed oil.
 Add your rose essential oil or rose oil if using, (starting with the smallest amount).
-Next, fill bottle with avocado oil to about the neck of the bottle (you need space to place the dropper lid on).
+Next, fill bottle with avocado oil to about the neck of the bottle (you need space from the dropper).
 Put lid on and roll the bottle between your hands to blend.
 Allow the blend to sit overnight.
 The next day, check the fragrance of the rose oil.
-Rose is a very heady oil, so less is more in this case, you can always add one or two more drops to your blend if it's not "rosy" enough for you.
-Label your blend, keep away from heat, and use within 6 months using only 5 or 6 drops to anoint your face each night.
+Rose is a very heady oil, so less is more in this case as you can always add one or two more drops to your blend if it's not "rosy" enough for you.
+Label your blend, keep away from heat, and use within six months using only 5 or 6 drops to anoint your face each night.
 Do not get in your eyes.

 This beauty blend is high in antioxidants, vitamin E, and is emotionally uplifting.
 I will admit, it is a little expensive to make, however, it will last you a very long time as it is very potent.
 Feel free to play with the blend, perhaps adding more avocado oil instead of prickly pear seed oil, or using a different carrier oil of your choice such as jojoba or rosehip.

-Lastly, most ingredients can be easily found at your local health food store, with the exception of prickly pear seed oil, which is just making it's way into American markets.
-You can find it on Amazon or in speciality stores.
+Lastly, most ingredients can be easily found at your local health food store, with the exception of prickly pear seed oil.
+You can find it online, in some Mexican botanicas, or in other speciality stores.

 *I used 6 drops of Moroccan rose